Anchor PDAs and Accounts

 discriminator for the account, and set the owner of a new account as the program

-ID defined in the declare_id!
+ID defined in the declare_id! macro.

 Within each movie review account, we’ll store the: